weejayuk/jump.ios/Docs/Engage-Only Integration Guide.md

 ## Choose an Engage Delegate Class and Initialize the Library

 Select the class you will use to receive callbacks from the Engage library.
 This is called your Engage delegate.
-The delegate should be persistant (will not be dealloced during the course of your app's lifetime) and it should be a singleton.
+The delegate should be persistent (will not be dealloced during the course of your app's lifetime) and it should be a singleton.
 Your app's AppDelegate is a good choice to start with.

 In the interface of your chosen Engage delegate class import the Engage header: `#import "JREngage.h"`, and conform to